tcoxon/metazelda/README.md

 ## Introduction

 **I'm currently working on version 3.0 of Metazelda on this branch.
-The documentation will be out of date and there will be many bugs in the code!
-If you want something you can rely on, please see the branch 'version2'.**
+The documentation is a little out of date right now.
+The branch 'version2' has documentation that matches the code.**

 Implementation of an algorithm for procedurally-generating dungeons with Zelda-like item-based puzzles.